top of page

 Aims & Ethos

-At Chingford House Nursery we pride ourselves on being an equal opportunities employer; we will not withhold an offer of employment or indeed offer employment based on a candidate’s ethnicity, gender, sexual orientation, age, disability, religion or gender identity.
+At Chingford House Nursery, we pride ourselves on being an equal opportunities employer; we will not withhold an offer of employment or indeed offer employment based on a candidate’s ethnicity, gender, sexual orientation, age, disability, religion or gender identity.
 We welcome applications of interest from anyone in the early years sector.

 Legal Requirements:

-• Statutory Requirements of the Early Years Foundation Stage (2021)
+• Statutory Requirements of the Early Years Foundation Stage (2024)

 • Equality Act (2010)

-• Keeping Children Safe in Education (2022)
+• Keeping Children Safe in Education (2023)

 Advertising:

-The Owner, Zarkar Akhtar, uses reputable Early Years recruitment agencies when looking to recruit new staff; this guarantees that robust checks and interviews are carried out before we start our own recruitment process.
+The Owner, Zarkar Akhtar, uses reputable early years recruitment agencies when looking to recruit new staff; this guarantees that robust checks and interviews are carried out before we start our own recruitment process.

 When working with agencies, we are clear about our stance on safeguarding and equality as highlighted above.